 Likewise, as we mature we will reproduce, ensuring that the gospel is passed from generation to generation.
-The German theologian, Dietrich Bonhoeffer said, “A truly righteous person lives for the next generation.” here is the bottom line of this lesson: When your life on earth has ended and your body is returned to the dust from which it came, how much truth will die with you?
+The German theologian, Dietrich Bonhoeffer said, “A truly righteous person lives for the next generation.”
+So, here is the bottom line of this lesson: When your life on earth has ended and your body is returned to the dust from which it came, how much truth will die with you?
 How many generations will reap the spiritual benefits of what you have sown?

 DIGGING DEEPER: Read the following passages and make note of any insights and personal applications.